1947

 few years after they moved into the Apache Fires house they had a cook named Jane (last

-name forgotten).
+name unknown).
 Jane is seen (right) in about 1949 at the bottom of the studio stairs.
 Behind

-the kitchen there were 2 bedrooms, each with a fireplace, and this is where Jane and Rosie
+the kitchen there were 2 bedrooms (each with a fireplace) where Jane and Rosie lived when at

-lived when at the Frye Ranch.
+the Frye Ranch.
 The Fryes always kept livestock and poultry on the ranch.
-Jane
+Jane is feeding the

-is feeding the resident turkeys in front of the entrance stairs to the studio.
-Rosie remembers
+resident turkeys in front of the entrance stairs to the studio.
+Rosie remembers one holiday

-house as the house was not completely finished.
+house was not completely finished (late 1940's).
 The studio was finished with bathroom,

 fireplace, darkroom for Jack's photography, and sleeping area.
 It even had evaporative cooling

-the studio as her own private quarters only moving out in 1962 when her new home Wings of
+the studio as her own private quarters, moving out in 1962, when her new home Wings of the

-the Wind was completed.
-Helen rarely if ever slept downstairs but used the lower area for
+Wind was completed.
+Helen, rarely, if ever, slept downstairs but used the lower area for

 of the house simply because of the energy there of Jack and Helen, and later just Helen.